Our staff will respond to your query promptly and provide detailed information to your questions.

 Our dog sledding venue is located in a peaceful wilderness, combining pine forests, open tundra and high mountains.
 Before the tour begins you'll meet the dogs, help prepare the sleds and be briefed on safety.
 Lunch will be served en route, outdoors over an open fire under the impressive and dramatic mountain scenery truly unique to Northern Norway.

 Today, access the high mountain terrain via snowmobile.
 Once on the mountain plateau you will visit spectacular view points over the Lyngen Alps.
 During this activity you are passengers during the snowmobile transport to the high mountain plateau.

 The journey to the high lake via snow mobile takes 30 minutes through snow covered birch tree forests.
 Once at the lake, a shelter camp is made and there is the option to go icefishing.
 Head out from camp for snowshoeing in the surrounding area before a hot lunch by the fire.

 You will also be able to explore the surrounding area on snowmobiles in between activities.

-Day 4 - 31 Dec: Sea Safari and New Years Eve
+Day 4 - Sea Safari visiting ice caves, watching sea eagles then celebrate New Year's Eve

 Norwegian culture is spilt equally between the land and the sea, and on board the Spirit of Lyngen boat you will experience a wide diversity of fjord life.
 The journey begins with dolphin spotting along the nature reserve at Spåkenes en route to visit the historic stockfish drying process on the island of Uløya.